adeelarif/hello-wrold/README.md

-# hello-wrold
+# hello-world
 This is a hello world project.
 I hope to learn from it.